ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 Note that the lemma field does not disambiguate homonyms.
 Thus, searching dico will return forms of dicare and dicere without fear or favour.
 This avoids the need to resort to arbitrary and confusing disambiguations such as *dico_2*.
 If one wishes to find only forms of dicere, use this field in combination with “morphological type” to specify the conjugation.

 The lemma is the dictionary form in Latin (masculine nominative singular for nominal forms, active present indicative first person singular for verbs).
-For other Italic languages, where such a dictionary form is usually not attested, it is a regularised form of the root (e.g. *deyk* in Sabellic).
+For other Italic languages, where such a dictionary form is usually not attested, it is - currently somewhat arbitrarily - regularised form of the root (e.g. *deyk* in Sabellic).
 The conventions used for regularising the lemma are not exactly equivalent for all languages in the corpus (although they are, of course, internally consistent): cross-linguistic lemma searches should use the field “Classical_Latin_equivalent”, as described below.

 **Lemma_simplex**: Usually equivalent to “Lemma”, except that this field gives the simplex form of a compound lemma.
 For instance, the “Lemma” entry for the token *perfecerit* is *perficio*, while the “Lemma_simplex” is simply *facio*.